These beautiful 5-petal white flower varieties are perfect for balancing out the vibrancy in any garden without overwhelming the place!

 Botanical Name: Nicotiana tabacum

 Last but not least, the unconventional Tobacco flower is tubular and white in color.
-It showcases five petals fused into a long tube and then opens into five expanded lobes towards the top of the flower.
-These flowers bloom in June and last until the first frost, producing an intoxicating fragrance, too!
+It showcases five petals fused into a long tube, which opens into five expanded lobes towards the top of the flower.
+These flowers bloom in June and last until the first frost, producing an intoxicating fragrance as well.